-./configure --with-gpg=/full/path/to/gpg
+./configure --with-gpg=/full/path/to/gpg [--with-keyid=0x<hex KeyID>]

-- samhain will check that the path to the gpg executable is writeable only by trusted users (see Section 2.10.1>). - The program will be called without using the shell, with its full path (as compiled in), and with an environment that is limited to the HOME variable. - The public key must be in in the subdirectory HOME / . gnupg, where HOME is the home directory of the effective user (usually root). - From the command line, the signature must verify correctly with /path/to/gpg --status-fd 1 --verify FILE when invoked by the effective user of samhain (usually root).
+- The optional argument --with-keyid=0x<hex KeyID> allows to specify a key ID, if there is more than one key in your keyring.
+This is only used for the installation routine, and for configuring the samhainadmin.pl convenience script (see below). - samhain will check that the path to the gpg executable is writeable only by trusted users (see Section 2.10.1>). - The program will be called without using the shell, with its full path (as compiled in), and with an environment that is limited to the HOME variable. - The public key must be in in the subdirectory HOME/.gnupg, where HOME is the home directory of the effective user (usually root). - From the command line, the signature must verify correctly with /path/to/gpg --status-fd 1 --verify FILE when invoked by the effective user of samhain (usually root).